SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 The result?
 I no longer have to manually save two versions of my workflows to use with the API, just the "full".

+(Want an example?
+My Unity-based [AI Tools project](https://github.com/SethRobinson/aitools_client) requires it.
+It's a project that controls ComfyUI and LLM servers to do fun stuff)

 -Seth

 ## Disclaimer